converged-computing/ensemble-containers/README.md

 ## Containers

 - [aws](aws): these are typically oriented to have libfabric.
+- [google](google): the same, but without libfabric

-All containers will also have oras for pushing and saving artifacts.
+All containers also have oras for pushing and saving artifacts.

 ## License